-For low-income families that have an incapacitated loved one residing in Ft.
-Bend County (Needville, Sugar Land, Missouri City, Rosenberg, Richmond, Fulshear, and Stafford) and it’s been determined that guardianship is the only alternative to ensuring the protection and well-being of the individual (also known as the ward), the guardianship financial assistance program is available.
+For families that live in Ft.
+Bend County and it’s been determined that guardianship is the only alternative to ensuring the protection and well-being of the individual (also known as the ward), the guardianship financial assistance program may be available.
 Qualifications for this program:

 - A potential ward and guardian must reside in Ft.
-Bend County (Needville, Sugar Land, Missouri City, Rosenberg, Richmond, and Stafford, Texas)
+Bend County and they must be biologically related or have legally adopted the child.

 - Potential ward must be at least 17 years and 6 months of age